yravinderkumar33/metabase/README.md

 11 - Permissions works on a group level.
 Each group is assigned permissions and users can be assigned to multiple groups.
 (Most of fine grained permissions are available with enterprise version).

+12 - Has support for Google SSO and LDAP.
+LDAP groups are auto mapped to metabase groups.

 # Cons

 1 - Sql query is not supported with druid as database.
 It supports native queries.